harplife/zettelkasten/math/precalculus/Chapter 3/4_Real_Zeros_of_Polynomials.md

 > - Use substitution (or synthetic division) to test each candidates.

 > [!warning] The Descarte's Theorem only tells you the **maximum** possible count of real zeros.
 > It does not guarantee that such a real zero *actually* exist.
+It's entirely possible that all zeros are complex numbers.

 ## Upper and Lower Bounds Theorem